OCR-D/ocrd-website/site/en/workflows.md

   </tbody>
 </table>

-### Step 3: Binarization
+### Step 3: Binarization (Page Level)
-For better results, the cropped images can be binarized again at this point or later on (on block level).
+For better results, the cropped images can be binarized again at this point or later on (on region level).

 #### Available processors